BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 Allowing users to enter the wallet creation date (wallet birthday) during recovery can help reduce recovery time substantially.

 Applications should allow both backup & recovery through multiple methods.
-This is especially important during early stages of adoption when the backup & recovery processes are not standardised, and many wallets may not support silent payments.
+This is especially important when backup & recovery features are not standardised – during early stages of adoption and if wallets do not support silent payments.

 {% include image-gallery.html pages = page.images_recovery %}